launchdarkly/terraform-provider-launchdarkly/website/docs/r/access_token.html.markdown

 - `custom_roles` - (Optional) A list of custom role IDs to use as access limits for the access token

 - `policy_statements` - (Optional, **Deprecated**) Define inline custom roles.
-An array of statements represented as config blocks with 3 attributes: effect, resources, actions.
+An array of statements represented as config blocks with three attributes: effect, resources, actions.
 May be used in place of a built-in or custom role.
-[Policies in custom roles](https://docs.launchdarkly.com/docs/policies-in-custom-roles).
 May be specified more than once.
 This field argument is **deprecated**.
-Please update your config to use `inline_role` to maintain compatibility with future versions.
+Update your config to use `inline_role` to maintain compatibility with future versions.

 - `inline_role` - (Optional) Define inline custom roles.
-An array of statements represented as config blocks with 3 attributes: effect, resources, actions.
+An array of statements represented as config blocks with three attributes: effect, resources, actions.
 May be used in place of a built-in or custom role.
-[Policies in custom roles](https://docs.launchdarkly.com/docs/policies-in-custom-roles).
+[Using polices](https://docs.launchdarkly.com/home/members/role-policies).
 May be specified more than once.

 Access token `policy_statements` and `inline_role` blocks are composed of the following arguments: